thinkswhat/thinkswhat/README.md

     }
 }
 ```
 Hello and welcome to my homepage!
 My name is Jianqi Yang,in Chinese, it's 杨建祺.

-What you're looking for is probably [here](https://github.com/thinkswhat/Publication).
+What you're looking for is probably [here](https://github.com/thinkswhat/Publication), and then this is my [homepage](https://thinkswhat.github.io).

-To learn more about me or for academic collaborations, please visit my [homepage](https://thinkswhat.github.io).
 # About me
+## Biography
+### Interests
+- Data Science and Statistics
+- AI4Science
+- Atmospheric science
+## Tech &amp; Tools Preference
-Tools that I use on a daily basis, or that I've used or worked (either much or a bit) with on the past
+Tools that I use on a daily basis, or that I've used or worked (either much or a bit) with on the past.
 <div>
     📕 Language:
     <img src="https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=FFFFFF">